DAS – Perth and WA

 Work Health Professionals conduct onsite drug testing in Perth and WA.

 We can provide random drug testing, blanket drug testing or regular ongoing drug and alcohol screening (DAS).
-We’re also available for FIFO drug testing services and offer clinic based drug and alcohol testing for groups of less than 10 people in and around Perth.

 In line with your drug and alcohol policy, we conduct urine or saliva (oral fluids) instant drug screening.
 Urine screening is the most commonly requested drug screening method.
 See our popular discussion on saliva vs urine drug testing and how long different drugs last in your urine.